poisonoushydra/poisonoushydra.github.io/_posts/2021-02-12-restoring-xen-efi-boot-entries.markdown

 # The Process

-I begin by using balenaEtcher to write the latest Alpine Xen .iso image to a USB stick.
+We begin by using balenaEtcher to write the latest Alpine Xen .iso image to a USB stick.
 Please note that attempting to restore the GRUB bootloader using the Standard or Extended .iso downloads seems to fail (possibly due to a mismatched kernel version).

 Once the system has booted from the flash drive the following commands are issued: